Hexagon Quilt Design Book PDF

 Love the lines.
 Quilt more!

 Print, cut, sew!
-No templates, no measuring, no weird rulers!
+No templates, no measuring, and no weird rulers!
 Use a rotary cutter or scissors.
 Sew by hand or by machine.

 Upgrade Your Hexagons